mragb44/justhacknini/README.md

 $ cd Crack-Pro
 $ python Crack.py

-Note: (This Tools Free, So Not Need Permission To Use NIKI Crack-Pro Tools, Enjoy)
+Note: (This Tools is Paid, So Need Permission To Use MrAGB Crack-Pro Tools)
 ```

 # Single Command